May heads to France after asking Merkel to help on Brexit impasse

 EU ministers discussed their conditions for any long delay, which include Britain holding European Parliament elections in May and committing to “sincere cooperation”, or not undermining EU reforms and institutions, should it stay a member for longer.

-Meanwhile in London, lawmakers were due to debate May’s Brexit delay proposal.
+Meanwhile in London, MPs were due to debate May’s Brexit delay proposal.

 Without an extension, Britain is due to leave the EU at 2200 GMT on Friday, with no transition arrangements to cushion the economic shock.